 - The principal modeling parameters in the RRS are those that define the generator unit characteristics.
 All generation units' performance characteristics are derived from PJM's eGADS web based system.
 For detailed information on PJM Generation Availability Data System (GADS), see the eGADS User Guide available in the help menu within the eGADS application or the NERC GADS website.
-The eGADS system is based on the IEEE Standard 762-2006.
-IEEE Standard 762 2006 is available by going to the (http://www.ieee.org/portal/site) => Standards => Buy Standards => Type 762 in the search window. - The PJM Reliability Assurance Agreement (RAA), Schedule 4 and Schedule 5 are related to the concepts used in generation forecasting.
+The eGADS system is based on the IEEE Standard 762-2006.. - The PJM Reliability Assurance Agreement (RAA), Schedule 4 and Schedule 5 are related to the concepts used in generation forecasting.
 The RAA is available at the PJM web site.